knee-cola/jest-mock-axios/README.md

 It returns the most recent request with key(s) that match(es) the given RegexUrl(s) or `undefined` if no such request could be found.

 ### Arguments: `opts`

+The keys + regexes matchers.

+Must contain pairs of keys and a Regex objects `RegExp(/.../)` to be tested against the requests.

 ```rb
 { key_a: RegExp_a, ..., key_n: RegExp_n }
 ```

-The key + regex matchers.
-Must contain pairs of keys of the requests and a Regex object `RegExp(/.../)` to be tested against.

 ### Usages